-• Take a chance on yourself and just apply.
-If you meet the basic eligibility criteria-nationality, education/residency, age, academic achievement, English language, and number of application attempts-we would encourage you to just apply and give your best shot.
-Many scholars enter the application process highly doubtful of getting through only to be pleasantly surprised later on.
+- Take a chance on yourself and just apply.
+If you meet the basic eligibility criteria-nationality, education or residency, age, academic achievement, English language proficiency, and the number of application attempts-we encourage you to apply and give your best shot.
+Many scholars enter the application process highly doubtful of getting through, only to be pleasantly surprised later on. - Embrace the process of discovery that comes with applying.
+The process of applying for the scholarship itself can be extremely rewarding, as it teaches you a great deal about yourself, your values, and your past experiences, and it provides you with the opportunity to hone important skills, such as writing, requesting letters of recommendation, and presenting yourself and your experiences effectively.